PharminfoVienna/Mitochondrial-Toxicity/README.md

  ### Neural Network
  The Neural network was trained with the script developed in our COVER paper (https://github.com/PharminfoVienna/COVER-Conformational-Oversampling).
 Please have a look at the dependencies there.
- To run predictions you need:
+ To run predictions you need the above mentioned KNIME installation (for descriptor calculation) and in addition:

  Python 3.6 >=, with
  - scikit learn >= 20.X